tylergneill/pramana-nlp/README.md

 # pramana-nlp

 A corpus of Sanskrit pramāṇa texts ready for use in NLP applications, along with data and results for an experiment in LDA topic modeling.
+See the corresponding paper presented at the [6th ISCLS](https://iscls.github.io).

 Numbering of files and folders here suggests a linear order for understanding the corpus-building and modeling processes.
-Also see the corresponding paper presented at the [6th ISCLS](https://iscls.github.io).

 Data Sources:
 * [GRETIL](http://gretil.sub.uni-goettingen.de/gretil.html)